mark-watson/haskell_book/manuscript/kgcreator.md

       ]
 ~~~~~~~~

-The code in this file could be shortened but having repetitive code for each entity type hopefully makes it easier for you to understand how it works.
+The code in this file could be shortened but having repetitive code for each entity type hopefully makes it easier for you to understand how it works:

+This code processes text from a given file and generates RDF triples (subject-predicate-object statements) based on the extracted information.

+**Key Functionality**

+1. **`category_to_uri_map`**: A map defining the correspondence between categories and their URIs.
+2. **`uri_from_category`**:  Retrieves the URI associated with a category, or returns the category itself in quotes if not found in the map.
+3. **`textToTriples`**:
+    * Takes file paths for the text and metadata files.
+    * Extracts various entities (people, companies, countries, etc.) and categories from the text.
+    * Generates RDF triples representing:
+        * Summary of the text
+        * Categories associated with the text
+        * Links between the text's URI and identified entities (people, companies, etc.)
+        * Additional information about each identified entity (e.g., name)
+    * Returns a concatenated string of all generated triples.

+**Pattern**

+The code repeatedly follows this pattern for different entity types:

+1. Identify entities of a certain type (e.g., `peopleNames`).
+2. Generate triples linking the text's URI to the entity's URI.
+3. Generate triples providing additional information about the entity itself.

+**Purpose**

+This code is designed for knowledge extraction and representation.
+It aims to transform unstructured text into structured RDF data, making it suitable for semantic web applications or knowledge graphs.

+**Note:**

+* The code relies on external modules (`Categorize`, `Entities`, `FileUtils`, `Summarize`) for specific functionalities like categorization, entity recognition, file handling, and summarization.
+* The quality of the generated triples will depend on the accuracy of these external modules.

 ## Utility Code for Generating Cypher Input Data for Neo4J